Hosting this site on the Dark Web

 Method

 1. Provision a Debian/Ubuntu VM.
 Any cloud provider will suffice.
-For this example, I used Google Cloud’s free tier to spin up a Debian VM.
+For this example, I used Google Cloud’s free tierarrow-up-right to spin up a Debian VM.

 2. Update and upgrade the machine sudo apt update && sudo apt upgrade -y, then configure automatic updates: